 Last year, ZTE agreed to settle with the United States government for $892 million for violating laws that prohibit the sale of American technology to Iran and North Korea.
 Between 2010 and 2016, the company shipped $32 million worth of equipment to Iran that included U.S. components without authorization.
 The Chinese mobile giant then lied to investigators when it declared the dealings had stopped.

-In addition to the fine, the company was subject to a seven-year, $300 million suspended penalty if the company violated the settlement.
-Not only did ZTE agree to participate in routine monitoring and auditing, but it was also placed on a list of companies U.S. suppliers are banned from doing business with unless there is government approval.
+In addition to the fine, the company was subject to a seven-year, $300 million suspended penalty if the company violated the settlement, bringing the total penalty to about $1.2 billion.
+Not only did ZTE agree to participate in routine monitoring and auditing, but it was also placed on a list of companies U.S. suppliers are banned from doing business with absent government approval.

-Upon pleading guilty to conspiracy to unlawful export, obstruction of justice, and making false statements to federal investigators, it appeared ZTE was committed to making a positive change.
-In a statement released amid the events, ZTE’s Chief Export Compliance Officer — U.S.-based lawyer Matt Bell — expressed the company would restructure its legal department as well as institute new policies, training, and automated tools to keep up with regulations.
+Upon pleading guilty to conspiracy to unlawful export, obstruction of justice, and making false statements to federal investigators, it appeared ZTE was committed to positive change.
+In a statement released amid the events, ZTE’s chief export compliance officer — U.S. lawyer Matt Bell — said the company would restructure its legal department as well as institute new policies, training, and automated tools to keep up with regulations.

-Part of the agreement included letting go of four of its senior employees and disciplining 35 others by reducing their bonuses or reprimanding them, Reuters notes.
-But according to the Department of Commerce, ZTE rewarded its employees for illegal conduct instead.
+Part of the agreement included letting go of four of the firm’s senior employees and disciplining 35 others by reducing their bonuses or reprimanding them, Reuters notes.
+But according to the Department of Commerce, ZTE rewarded its employees for the illegal conduct instead.

 The Department of Commerce determined ZTE made false statements to the Bureau of Industry and Security specifically in 2016 and 2017.
 The statements had been in relation to disciplinary actions the company claimed it had taken or was planning on taking toward its senior employees.